|

 What do the terms "constant pull" and "lockout" refer to?

-You may have noticed the terms "constant pull" or "lockout" on your invoice.
-These terms refer to methods of tensioning (pulling modes).
-All stringing machines have to employ some means of applying tension to the strings as the stringer weaves them into the frame.
+You may have noticed the terms "constant pull" or "lockout" on your invoice and throat label.
+These terms refer to methods of tensioning.

 Quality electronic stringing machines (like my Neos 2000) employ the use of piezoelectric sensors to monitor the tension applied to the string.
 When the string reaches the desired tension, the machine monitors the string for relaxation and pulls further as required.
+This is known as constant pull.
 Because of this extra pulling, constant pull machines string about 10% tighter than lockout machines.
 That's a big difference.

 What is a "multifilament" string?